 Lisa O’Shaughnessy | Men’s Personal Stylist | Tailoring Consultant

-When discussing my work as a stylist, people are surprised to find that I have marginally more male clients, than I do female clients at certain times of the year.
-With the age ranges on the whole falling into 2 groups, 28-38 and 50-55; however if you are outside of these categories, fear not I won’t turn you away!
+When discussing my work as a stylist, people are surprised to find that my clients are 50% male clients 50% female clients.
+With male age ranges on the whole falling into 2 groups, 28-38 and 50-55; however if you are outside of these categories, fear not I won’t turn you away!

 One of the things I find really interesting and enjoyable about being a men’s stylist, is that many clients will express an interest in cultivating a sartorial style, by incorporating bespoke or made-to-measure tailoring into their wardrobe.
 Given the numerous options of Savile Row, London and beyond, this can be a mind-boggling choice, with clients having no idea where to start.

 This is where my background as fashion designer (I also work as a freelance designer) really comes into play.
 I first of all make sure to match the correct tailor to the client’s personality and budget - both of which are extremely important factors.
 Having found a suitable establishment, I schedule a pre-appointment for myself to select several suitable fabrics and linings out of a vast fabric library and go through design details.
 When my client attends his appointment, everything is ready and waiting for him, making it a stress free experience.

 For those of you thinking about visiting a tailor, below outlines 3 questions that I am often asked:

 What Is A Bespoke Suit?

 A bespoke suit is defined as a suit that is cut and made by hand.
 Hand cutting means that an individual paper pattern (see photo) is made specifically only for that customer and is then refined over 3-4 fittings, a couple of weeks apart.
 Thus enabling a superior fit that cannot be achieved by anything off-the-peg or made-to-measure.